econpy/torque/README.md

 password="zissou44"
 ```

-To protect the contents of this file, set the permissions on it so only the owner of the file (your system user) can read it and write to it:
+To protect the contents of this file, set the permissions on it so only the owner of the file (i.e. your system user) can read it and write to it:

 ```bash
 chmod 600 ~/.my.cnf